Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Interactions and few-body physics

 \paragraph{Confinement dc shielding} A first scheme is confinement shielding, which takes advantage of the anisotropy of the DDI.
 When a static electric field $\vector{E} = E \, \hat{\vector{e}}_z$ is used to induce a dipole moment in ground-state molecules, a strong trapping potential in the $\hat{\vector{e}}_z$ direction (e.g., a one-dimensional optical lattice) can be used to effectively confine the molecules to a plane orthogonal to the electric field axis \cite{Buechler2007,Micheli2007}.
 We assume that the angular trap frequency $\omega_z$ of the confinement is sufficiently strong and the temperature sufficiently low to limit the molecules to the motional ground state of this confinement.
 The spread of the molecular wavefunction in the confinement direction is then characterized by the harmonic oscillator length $a_\text{ho} = \sqrt{ \hbar / \mu \omega_z}$.
 For $a_\text{d} \gg a_\text{ho}$ the oriented molecules mainly repel each other side by side at distances larger than $a_\text{ho}$, which renders the collisions effectively two-dimensional \cite{Ticknor2009,Quemener2010}.
 The repulsive DDI shields the molecules from reaching the lossy short-range regime \cite{Ticknor2010,Micheli2010,Quemener2011,Miranda2011,Julienne2011,Frisch2015,Quemener2015}.
-For $a_\text{d} < a_\text{ho}$ the confinement alone is not sufficient to prevent attractive head-to-tail collisions when the molecules approach each other and the collision dynamics becomes more three-dimensional.
-In this case, the shielding is restricted to indistinguishable fermions, where the centrifugal barrier supports the shielding \cite{Miranda2011,Quemener2011}.
-The latter setting has been used successfully by \textcite{Valtolina2020} to create a degenerate Fermi gas of dipolar ${}^{40}$K${}^{87}$Rb molecules.
+For $a_\text{d} < a_\text{ho}$ the confinement alone is not sufficient to prevent attractive head-to-tail collisions when the molecules approach each other and the collision dynamics becomes more three-dimensional. \cred{The exception is in the case of indistinguishable fermions}\cred{, where the symmetrization principle of the wavefunction in confined geometries~\cite{Miranda2011,Quemener2011} suppresses the head-to-tail component of the $p$-wave centrifugal barrier, leaving only the repulsive side-by-side collisions and hence supporting the shielding.} The latter setting has been used successfully by \textcite{Valtolina2020} to create a degenerate Fermi gas of dipolar ${}^{40}$K${}^{87}$Rb molecules.

 As, however, confinement shielding is generally restricted to low-dimensional systems, it is useful to find shielding schemes that work in three dimensions.